 The Jitterbit Harmony API Integration Platform is Jitterbit's modern, multi-tenant, born-in-the-cloud API integration platform that connects Software as a Service (SaaS), on-premise, cloud, and legacy applications.

 The Jitterbit Harmony API Integration Platform is powered by Jitterbit's iPaaS capabilities and consists of these components:

-- Harmony Agents (Cloud Agents and Local Agents): Harmony Agents do the work at runtime, connecting to various endpoint systems, transforming data, etc. You can use Cloud Agents (serverless agents) and/or Local Agents (private agents) with one of these deployment models:
+- Harmony Agents (Cloud Agents and Private Agents): Harmony Agents do the work at runtime, connecting to various endpoint systems, transforming data, etc. You can use Cloud Agents (serverless agents) and/or Private Agents (formerly known as Local Agents) with one of these deployment models:

 - Cloud (Serverless, Full Cloud, Multi-Tenant): On the Jitterbit Harmony cloud, where the system and scale is completely managed by Jitterbit.

-- Local (On-Premise, Private): Either an on-premise server or in a public/private cloud, where the system is self-hosted and/or self-managed.
+- Private (On-Premise, Local): Either an on-premise server or in a public/private cloud, where the system is self-hosted and/or self-managed.

 - Hybrid: In a hybrid mode, where selected portions of the system are self-managed and the remainder is fully managed by Jitterbit.

 - Harmony API Gateway: Provides security, throttling, and validation of any and every incoming API that users publish via Jitterbit.

-- Harmony Backend Services: Include a notification engine, remote local (private) agent management, and a number of other backend systems and services.
+- Harmony Backend Services: Include a notification engine, remote Private Agent management, and a number of other backend systems and services.